nbeversl/urtext_docs/README.md

 To correct the problem, it is necessary to manually change the duplicate ID to a new one.
 To ensure the corrected node ID is unique, it is recommended to use control-shift-I for this (as described above), after the rest of the project is compiled.
 #### Generating a node ID manually
-If you accidentally delete a Node ID or need to insert one arbitrarily, press Urtext-i.
+If you accidentally delete a Node ID or need to insert one arbitrarily, press node control-shift-i.